 This means that we are back to the Scorpius constellation, which kind of looks like a hand (with claws).
 For the same reason, this constellation was sometimes seen as a Griffin, or a Harpy (these two words are direct cognates), also famous for their claws.

-In terms of the Sarmatian connection with griffins, it is interested to note that the Slavic languages of Balkan preserved the almost literate translation of the Sanskrit name: – – lit. sharp-clawed.
+In terms of the Sarmatian connection with griffins, it is interesting to note that the Slavic languages of Balkan preserved the almost literate translation of the Sanskrit name: – – lit. sharp-clawed.

 In this encounter, Shurpanakha loses the left ear, probably the constellation of Corona , while the lost nose could be the Telescopium or even Sagittarius.